-The HTA requires that the Designated Individual addresses the shortfall by submitting a completed corrective and preventative action (CAPA) plan within 14 days of receipt of the final report (refer to Appendix 2 for recommended timeframes within which to complete actions).
+The HTA requires that the Designated Individual addresses the shortfalls by submitting a completed corrective and preventative action (CAPA) plan within 14 days of receipt of the final report (refer to Appendix 2 for recommended timeframes within which to complete actions).
 The HTA will then inform the establishment of the evidence required to demonstrate that the actions agreed in the plan have been completed.

-The HTA has assessed the establishment as suitable to be licensed for the activities specified subject to corrective and preventative actions being implemented to meet the shortfall identified during the inspection.
+The HTA has assessed the establishment as suitable to be licensed for the activities specified, subject to corrective and preventative actions being implemented to meet the shortfalls identified during the inspection.

-Report sent to DI for factual accuracy: 29 May 2012
+Report sent to DI for factual accuracy: 20 December 2012

-Report returned from DI: No comments on factual accuracy received
+Report returned from DI: 21 December 2012

-Final report issued: 13 June 2012
+Final report issued: 31 December 2012